 What to Consider When Choosing the Best Electric Broom

-The best electric broom combines the ease of a traditional broom and the power of a vacuum for a useful and convenient cleaning tool.
-Finding the right type of electric broom with a user-friendly weight and a powerful suction for the floors in your home are two of the most important features to consider.
-Keep reading to discover all of the features to keep in mind as you shop.
+Electric brooms can combine the ease of a traditional broom with the power of a vacuum to create a useful and convenient cleaning tool.
+A user-friendly weight and a powerful suction for the floors in your home are two of the most important features to consider when searching for the right type of electric broom.
+Keep reading to discover features to keep in mind as you shop.

 Common vacuum types include corded vacuums, upright vacuums, and electric sweepers.

-- Upright vacuums are corded, so—as mentioned above—they’re more powerful and are also well suited to thick-pile carpets.
-Due to their size, these vacuums are heavier, with a large dirt collection capacity and a wider cleaning path to cover more floor area while transitioning over various flooring types.
-They require room to store and tend to be noisier than other vacuum types.
+- Upright vacuums are usually corded, so—as mentioned above—they’re more powerful and are also well suited to thick-pile carpets.
+Due to their size, these vacuums are heavier, with a large dirt-collection capacity and a wider cleaning path to cover more floor area while transitioning over various flooring types.
+Upright vacuums require room to store and tend to be noisier than other vacuum types.

 Weight and Maneuverability

-An average upright vacuum usually weighs between 14 and 17 pounds, making it somewhat bulky and inconvenient to constantly bring out for small messes.
-In contrast, an electric broom typically weighs between 6 and 7 pounds, so it’s lightweight and smaller for easy use.
-The weight of an electric broom should be comfortable for one-handed operation without straining the arm, wrist, and hand.
+An average upright vacuum usually weighs between 14 and 17 pounds, making it somewhat bulky and inconvenient to bring it out of a closet frequently for small messes.
+In contrast, an electric broom typically weighs between 6 and 7 pounds, so it’s lighter in weight and smaller for easy use.
+The ideal weight of an electric broom is different for each user.
+It will feel comfortable for one-handed operation without straining the arm, wrist, and hand.

 The biggest difference in performance between electric brooms and traditional vacuums is how they perform on carpet.
 Thicker carpets require a vacuum with additional suction power.
-Many electric brooms aren’t as effective on thick-pile carpets, as they may not be powerful enough for a deep clean that removes dirt, debris, and pet hair.
-Some upgraded electric brooms boast a more powerful suction and a design to deep clean all floor types, including carpet, but these come at a higher cost.
+Many electric brooms aren’t as effective on thick-pile carpets because they may not be powerful enough for a deep clean that removes dirt, debris, and pet hair.
+Some upgraded electric brooms boast a more powerful suction and a design to deep-clean all floor types, including carpet, but these come at a higher cost.

 When a vacuum pulls in dirty air as it sweeps dust and debris from a floor, that air then needs to be expelled.
 A quality filtration system traps these tiny particles so they don’t leave the vacuum with this expelled clean air.
 A vacuum’s filtration specs explain the size of the dust particles (in microns) that it removes from the air.
 As 1 micron is one-thousandth of a millimeter, effective filtration can remove not only dust but also allergen and bacteria particles from the air.